jjameshodgson/dma-tool/README.md

 # Drone Motor Analysis Tool
 ## What is it

-It's a thing that does things and even other things, etc.
+It's a thing that does things and other things, etc.

 ## Components